 Particularly hard hit has been the travel food and beverage industry, where F&B operators reliant on footfall across airports, train stations and public transport hubs have seen the collapse of traveller numbers.

-In this report we look at the first three steps to recovery.
+In this food & beverage industry report we look at the three steps to recovery.